quaatos/YoutubeDownloader/README.md

 This is a simple YT-DLP GUI written in C# with one goal: KEEPING.
 IT.
-SIMPLE.
+SIMPLE.<br>
 It simplifies all the command parameters to download both audio and video.

 ##### Paste these executables in the same directory as the exe.